 The Active Frontage Overlay applies to the subject site and a glass street awning is proposed along the extent of the frontage.
 The glass street awning will extend over the public footpath to provide shelter for pedestrians.
 The awning will extend 15.4m across the length of the building, is 1.5m in width and will be at a height of approximately 4m.

-The cooperation of the cooperation (cooperation)

-23.4.4 Passive Surveillance
+23.4.4 Passive Surveillance A1 P1

-A1 P1